-Not so long ago, it was common for family member to care for aging parents or grandparents at home.
+Not long ago, it was common for family member to care for aging loved ones at home.
 Many extended families experienced the journey of aging and death together.

 Patients may go long periods without breathing, followed by quick breaths.
 Labored or congested breathing is common in the final days of life.
 You may hear the terms dyspnea or air hunger for labored breathing.
-Air hunger can be distresing for family members and scary for hospice patients as they try to catch their breath.
-Stress contributes to air hunger, which can lead to a downward spiral.
-Thankfully, medication and preparation can relieve many breathing problems.
+Air hunger can be distressing for family members and scary for hospice patients.
+That breathing anxiety in patients can amplify air hunger and start a downward cycle of distress.

-Your hospice doctor may prescribe oxygen or increase oxygen levels.
+Your doctor may prescribe oxygen or increase oxygen levels.
 Morphine is often used to manage breathing problems.
 It dilates vessels in the lungs, allowing deeper breaths.
-Repositioning, vaporizers, relaxation techniques or a slight breeze in the room may help patients.
-Most hospice caregivers have extensive experience with reducing breathing problems.
+Repositioning the patient, vaporizers, relaxation techniques or a breeze from a fan or window may help patients.
+Most hospice caregivers have experience with reducing breathing problems.

 Use soft blankets to keep loved ones warm.
-Because some hospice patients cannot let you know something is too hot, don't use electric blankets.
-A cool cloth on the forehead can comfort those who feel hot.
+Don't use electric blankets because hospice patients often cannot tell you it's is too hot.
+A cool cloth on the forehead or fan can comfort those who feel hot.

 “The issue of nutrition is probably one of the most guilt-inducing and emotionally charged issues for patients and families, said Synthia Cathcart, R.N., BSN.
 There will come a time when a patient no longer feels any desire to eat.
 No matter how upsetting to the family, the patient should not be pressured or forced into eating.”